OWASP/www-project-top-10-for-large-language-model-applications/1_1_vulns/ModelTheft.md

 **Common Examples of Vulnerability:**

 1. An attacker exploits a vulnerability in a company's infrastructure to gain unauthorized access to their LLM model repository via misconfiguration in their network or application security settings.
-2. An insider threat scenario where a disgruntled employee leaks model or related artifacts.
+2. An insider threat scenario where a disgruntled employee leaks the model or related artifacts.
 3. An attacker queries the model API using carefully crafted inputs and prompt injection techniques to collect a sufficient number of outputs to create a shadow model.
-4. A malicious attacker is able to bypass input filtering techniques of the LLM to perform a side-channel attack and ultimately harvest model weights and architecture information to a remote controlled resource.
+4. A malicious attacker can bypass input filtering techniques of the LLM to perform a side-channel attack and ultimately harvest model weights and architecture information to a remote-controlled resource.
 5. The attack vector for model extraction involves querying the LLM with a large number of prompts on a particular topic.
 The outputs from the LLM can then be used to fine-tune another model.
 However, there are a few things to note about this attack:
    - The attacker must generate a large number of targeted prompts.
 If the prompts are not specific enough, the outputs from the LLM will be useless.
    - The outputs from LLMs can sometimes contain hallucinated answers meaning the attacker may not be able to extract the entire model as some of the outputs can be nonsensical.
      - It is not possible to replicate an LLM 100% through model extraction.
 However, the attacker will be able to replicate a partial model.
 6. The attack vector for **_functional model replication_** involves using the target model via prompts to generate synthetic training data (an approach called "self-instruct") to then use it and fine-tune another foundational model to produce a functional equivalent.
 This bypasses the limitations of traditional query-based extraction used in Example 5 and has been successfully used in research of using an LLM to train another LLM.
-Although in the context of this research, model replication is not an attack.
+However in the context of this research, model replication is not an attack.
 The approach could be used by an attacker to replicate a proprietary model with a public API.

 Use of a stolen model, as a shadow model, can be used to stage adversarial attacks including unauthorized access to sensitive information contained within the model or experiment undetected with adversarial inputs to further stage advanced prompt injections.